sogaiu/tree-sitter-clojure/doc/dev-notes.md

 download it to a local file first to be able to view it properly.
 Note that the background is all white.

+---

+[1] graphviz is typically available via package managers.
+There are also precompiled Windows binaries.
+For scoop, `scoop install graphviz`, should be sufficient.

 #### Other Flags and Options

 I have not used the following, but may be they could be handy in some